evandeilton/obwoe/README.md

 3. **Healthcare**: Process medical data for predictive models
 4. **General Feature Engineering**: Preprocessing for machine learning models

-## Contributing

-We welcome contributions to the obwoe package.
-Please feel free to submit issues, feature requests, or pull requests on our GitHub repository.

 ## License

 This package is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.